 Pick up the pace (or not) with a trip down the Chipp’ via canoe or kayak.
 Canoe and kayak groups range from two people to large parties, with two canoe/kayak liveries there’s enough fun for everyone!

-Just a step off the Chippewa River, find yourself in one of the three beautiful County parks; offering opportunities to hike along side the river, take a cool dip in the heat of summer or cast a line out over the water.
-The river flows through Deerfield Nature Park, Meridian County Park and Majeski Landing.
+Just a step off the Chippewa River, find yourself in one of the three beautiful County Parks; offering opportunities to hike along side the river, take a cool dip in the heat of summer or cast a line out over the water.
+The river flows through Deerfield Nature Park, Meridian Park and Majeske Landing.

-The Chipp’ also acts as a focal point for four city parks; Nelson Park, Mill Pond Park, Island Park and Chipp-A-Waters Park.
+The Chipp’ also acts as a focal point for four Mount Pleasant City Parks; Nelson Park, Mill Pond Park, Island Park and Chipp-A-Waters Park.
 These parks allow easy access to the river for fishing and tubing.
 If you prefer to stay on land, the GKB Riverwalk Trail connects the parks (mentioned above), leading you alongside the Chippewa River as you walk or bike the pristine pathways.

 A trip down “Michigan’s laziest river” tops the bucket lists of visitors and community members alike.
 With two canoe liveries and two businesses offering tube rentals, there are opportunities to canoe, kayak or tube for a few hours to all day, and even an overnight trip!